lammps/lammps/doc/src/temper.rst

 The column headings T0 to TN-1 mean which temperature is currently assigned to the replica 0 to N-1.
 Thus the columns represent replicas and the value in each column is its temperature (also numbered 0 to N-1).
-For example, a 0 in the 4th column (column T3, step 2500) means that the 4th replica is assigned temperature 0, i.e. the lowest temperature.
+For example, a 0 in the fourth column (column T3, step 2500) means that the fourth replica is assigned temperature 0, i.e. the lowest temperature.
 You can verify this time sequence of temperature assignments for the Nth replica by comparing the Nth column of screen output to the thermodynamic data in the corresponding log.lammps.N or